javascript-tutorial/zh.javascript.info/README.md

 # The Modern JavaScript Tutorial

-This repository hosts the English content of the Modern JavaScript Tutorial, published at [https://javascript.info](https://javascript.info).
+This repository hosts the English content of the Modern JavaScript Tutorial, published in [https://javascript.info](https://javascript.info).

 ## Translations